Below are frequently asked questions about the BRAINS program. If you cannot find an answer to your question here, please email us at brains@uw.edu.

 When is the next round of applications?

-Applications for the 2022 cohort are now closed.
-BRAINS will be accepting applications for the next cohort in early 2024.
+The BRAINS program is currently accepting applications for the 2024 cohort.
+Applications are due April 25, 2024 (extended deadline).
 If you have any questions about applying to BRAINS, please contact us at brains@uw.edu.

 Fellows versus Affiliates